This is the multi-page printable view of this section. Click here to print.

 UpdatedDate/Timestamp of updates to the update task

-Select an Update Task from the list to display status of individual agent updates.
+Select an Update Task from the list to display status of individual node updates.

 A summary will be displayed including: